gayanvirajith/go/about.md

 permalink: /about/
 ---

-Hi, I am Gayan Virajith, a developer (who works on the web) based on Sri Lanka.
+Hi, I am Gayan Virajith, a developer (who works on the web) based on Depanama, Colombo, Sri Lanka.
 Graduated from the University College Dublin (National University of Ireland).

-I am Working for [template-factory.nl][tf] also known as [Mearch ICT][m].
+I am working for [template-factory.nl][tf] also known as [Mearch ICT][m].
 Prefer to serve with Php and Ruby based stacks and also love to work on [Jekyll][jekyll] and [Processwire CMS/CMF][pw].